apache/doris/docs/en/developer-guide/how-to-share-blogs.md

 ---
 {
-    "title": "How to Share blogs",
+  "title": "How to share blogs",
   "language": "zh-CN"
 }
 ---